 It is essential for your child's progress that they read at home as often as possible.

 Please remember to pack your child's updated reading record and reading book in their book bag each school day.
 Lost or damaged books will result in a charge of £2.

-Spelling hints and tips for tricky words
+Spelling hints and tips

 Choose a word from the list which your child is learning to read and write.